Stress And Anxiety In The Christian Life

 According as His divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue.”
 2 Peter 1: 2, 3 – Shall we say hallelujah!

-I have probably read this before and you also, however, I do not believe I have ever seen the magnitude of verse 3 until this moment.
+I have probably read this before, and you have likely done so as well; however, I do not believe I have ever seen the magnitude of verse 3 until this moment.
 Think about it for just a moment.

-I think that means that we have everything we need to keep us from having too much stress, anxiety, fear, and human life through Him and in His Word.
+I believe that means we have everything we need to keep us from experiencing too much stress, anxiety, and fear, and to live a human life through Him and in His Word.

 May His grace follow you through all of the living things.